 var username = localStorage.getItem("username");

 It’s important to note that the data stored in HTML5 Web Storage is limited in size and can vary depending on the browser and device.
-In general, it’s recommended to store small amounts of data, such as strings or small JSON objects.
+Storing small amounts of data, such as strings or small JSON objects, is recommended.

-HTML5 Web Storage is a useful feature for creating web applications that can store data on the client-side, which can improve the performance and user experience of your application.
+HTML5 Web Storage is a valuable feature for creating web applications that can store data on the client side, improving your application’s performance and user experience.